Skip to content

 Whether you're a resident, a business, school or university, or community group, we have suggestions for how you can help our community become more welcoming.

-Executive Member for Equalities, Culture and Inclusion
+Executive Member for Equalities, Communities and Inclusion

 About our migrant champions